MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-cluster-registration.md

    - Microsoft.GuestConfiguration
    - Microsoft.HybridConnectivity

 2. Create the resource groups.
-Make sure the resource groups into which the HCI resources will be projected are pre-created by a privileged user.
+Make sure the resource groups into which the Azure Stack HCI resources will be projected are pre-created by a privileged user.
 For more details, see the [prerequisites](../deploy/register-with-azure.md#prerequisites) section.

    Once these two pre-requisites are set up, create a custom role and use it for registration as described below.
 First, create a JSON file called **customHCIRole.json** with the following content.
 Make sure to change `<subscriptionID>` to the ID of your Azure subscription.
 To get your subscription ID, visit the Azure portal, go to **Subscriptions**, then copy/paste your ID from the list: